Mah Meri people: History

 Their ancestors are believed to be associated with the arrival of Austro-Asiatic migrants associated with the emergence of fire-cutting agriculture on the Malay Peninsula and the emergence of rice.
 Due to cultural exchanges and trade, some Mah Meri and Senoi have intermixed with local Negrito tribes.

 Population

 The changes in the Mah Meri population are as the following:

 Definition

 A group forming a "war formation" in Jugra, Kuala Langat, Selangor, Malaysia, 1906.

 Mah Meri in Mah Meri language means "Jungle people" (Mah = people, Meri = jungle)., while in another term the meaning of the name means Bersisik (meaning, "scaly" in Malay language) or Persisir (meaning, "coastal" in Malay language).
 They are also considered as Orang Laut due to them residing in settlements that are nearby seasides and work as fishermen.
 They are believed to have migrated from the islands in southern Johor to the coastal shores of Selangor in order to escape from their enemies.
+Their oral histories suggest that their distribution once reached as far south as Batu Pahat.

 Today Mah Meri community has undergone changes in terms of mentality and development as a result of integrating with other neighbouring communities.